coffee-at-midnight/my-portfolio/README.md

 3. Update your blog posts in the `/content` folder.

 For more information about configuration, follow the instructions in the [Getting Started](https://nextfolio-template.vercel.app/blog/getting-started#configuration) post.

-## Contributing

-Contributions are welcome!
-To get involved, just push your code to the repo.
-Whether you're enhancing existing features or adding new ones, your efforts are greatly appreciated!

-## Licence

-Nextfolio is open-source and released under the MIT License.